edelveart/fignumbers/README.md

 # Fignumbers

-**Fignumbers** is a TypeScript library for generating figurate numbers, inspired by the book *Figurate Numbers* by Elena and Michel Deza.
-It implements 235 infinite figurate number sequences based on their 2012 work.
+**Fignumbers** is a TypeScript library for generating figurate numbers, inspired by the book *Figurate Numbers* by Elena Deza and Michel Deza.
+It implements infinite figurate number sequences based on their 2012 work.

 ## Why fignumbers? 🚀

 1. Rich variety: Covers a broad range of figurate number sequences, for use in mathematical projects, visualization, algorithmic applications, or any work involving figurate number sequences.
 2. Efficient and precise: Optimized for TypeScript, taking full advantage of its features to enhance performance and type safety.

 ### BigInt Support Required ⚠️